capelaum/capelaum/README.md

  <img src="https://www.codewars.com/users/capelaum/badges/micro" />
 </a>

-Fullstack Developer
+Fullstack Developer :brazil:
 -------------------

 Graduated recently in Computer Engineering, at the University of Brasilia.
 I've been learning web development since 2019 and since then I have developed a lot of projects with HTML, CSS, Javascript, Typescript, React, Node, PHP and Laravel.
 I'm currently doing some freelance projects and searching for remote job opportunities in this field.

-*   🌍  I'm based in Brasilia, DF
+*   🌍  I'm based in Brasilia, DF - Brazil
-*   🖥️  See my portfolio at [https://luis-capelletto-portfolio.netlify.app](http://luis-capelletto-portfolio.netlify.app )
+*   🖥️  See my portfolio at [https://luis-capelletto-portfolio.netlify.app](http://luis-capelletto-portfolio.netlify.app ) :brazil:
 *   ✉️  You can contact me at [thecapellett@gmail.com](mailto:thecapellett@gmail.com)
-*   🧠  I'm learning NestJS and Docker
+*   🧠  I'm learning NestJS and Fastify

 ### Skills